Nicotiana glauca: Phylogeny

 There are around 76 species in the Nicotiana genus, the sole member of the Nicotianeae tribe.
 Phylogenetic research suggests the following species are closely related:

 Uses

 The plant is used for a variety of medicinal purposes by Native American groups.
 The Cahuilla people used leaves interchangeably with other tobacco species in religious rituals and as a poultice to treat swellings, bruises, cuts, wounds, boils, sores, inflamed throat, and swollen glands.
+It is poisonous to consume either cooked or raw.
 It contains high doses of the alkaloids anabasine and nicotine such that ingestion of the leaves can be fatal.
 It is being investigated for use as a biofuel.